josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🗝️_Politics_Memory_Work/🫀_holding_a_weapon_you_don’t_understand.md

 # 🫀 Holding a Weapon You Don’t Understand

-**First created:** 2025-08-17 | **Last updated:** 2025-08-27
+**First created:** 2025-08-17 | **Last updated:** 2025-08-30

-*Antifascist survival through language, solidarity, and the metaphor of weapons handled without comprehension*
+*Antifascist survival through language, solidarity, and the metaphor of weapons handled without comprehension.*

 ---